George Washington Commanding Officer Conducts Flight Operations

 |1

-This work, George Washington Commanding Officer Conducts Flight Operations [Image 5 of 5], by SA Anthony Vilardi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, George Washington Commanding Officer Conducts Flight Operations [Image 5 of 5], by SN Estrella Velarde, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.